US ARMY Yakima Training Center

 What Are Perfluoroalkyl Substances?

 In 2021, the Army began contacting property owners to the west of the YTC to request permission to test the quality of drinking water in wells.
-The wells may have been contaminated with toxic perfluoroalkyl substances (PFAS) due to on-base Army operations.
+We now know that many off-base wells have been contaminated with toxic perfluoroalkyl substances (PFAS) due to on-base Army operations.

-All impacted residents were provided the option of receiving replacement bottled water for drinking and cooking.
+All residents impacted above the Federal standards for PFAS have been provided the option of receiving replacement bottled water for drinking and cooking by the Army at no cost.
 Water delivery will continue until a permanent safe water supply solution is identified and implemented.
+Residents above State standards for PFAS but not receiving assistance by the Army are offered in-home water filtration systems at no cost.

 Ecology understands that the discovery of PFAS at the YTC may be concerning to residents living nearby.
-While Ecology has collaborated with the Army for the past several years to create an official site cleanup order, the Army has opted in this case to proceed without Ecology’s participation or oversight.
-Ecology will be closely monitoring the Army’s activities to ensure the investigation and cleanup efforts protect both the environment and human health.
+Ecology will be closely overseeing the Army’s cleanup activities to ensure the investigation and cleanup efforts are protective for both human health and the environment.

-Ecology will continue to communicate with the Environmental Protection Agency and the Department of Defense about a path forward for investigation and cleanup.
+Ecology will continue to communicate with the Environmental Protection Agency and the Department of Defense about cleanup investigations and actions at YTC going forward.

 Frequently Asked Questions (FAQs)